mapzen/documentation/docs/overview/billing.md

 The billing currency is the United States Dollar (USD).
 Mapzen handles the payment of sales or usage tax that may be required in your area.

-1. Make sure you are signed into your Mapzen account.
+1. Sign in to your Mapzen account.
+2. In the top corner of the page, click `Account` and click `Settings`.
 2. ?????

 If you need to update your credit card information, you can do that from your profile settings page (link).
 If you have questions about your bill or are having problems paying it, please contact Mapzen at (email@mapzen.com).